-I have no idea what “start them cold” means – but I knew in that moment it meant action.
+I had no idea what “start them cold” meant – but I knew in that moment it meant action.

 My friend, who is a balloonist, was coming out of his makeshift seat in the hot air balloon basket lying sideways on the grass, bringing the basket forward with him as he came forward and to his feet- “Really?” he questioned in surprise and excitement.

 It was my first International Balloon Fiesta in Albuquerque, New Mexico.
 It was the second Saturday of the ten day festival.
 I missed attending the fiesta my first autumn in New Mexico and this year’s fiesta was slipping away too fast.
 I didn’t have any funds for a ticket, but I prayed to God that I would like someone to invite me.